ypaulsussman/yblog/content/posts/Zero to One.md

 “Company culture” doesn’t exist apart from the company itself: no company \*has\* a culture; every company \*is\* a culture.
 A startup is a team of people on a mission, and a good culture is just what that looks like on the inside.

 Since time is your most valuable asset, it’s odd to spend it working with people who don’t envision any long-term future together.
-If you can’t count durable relationships among the fruits of your time at work, you have invested your time well—even in purely financial terms.
+If you can’t count durable relationships among the fruits of your time at work, you haven't invested your time well—even in purely financial terms.

 Why would someone join your company as its 20th engineer when she could go work at Google for more money and more prestige?
 There are two general kinds of good answers:
 - Explain why your mission is compelling: not why it’s important in general, but why you're doing something important that no one else is going to get done.
 - You should (also) be able to explain why your company is a unique match for him personally.
 - Above all, don’t fight the perk war.

 Startups should make their early staff as _personally_ similar as possible.
 Startups have a limited resources and small teams.
-They must work quickly and efficiently in order to survive, if that’s easier to do when everyone shares an understanding of the world.
+They must work quickly and efficiently in order to survive, and that’s easier to do when everyone shares an understanding of the world.

 The best thing I did as a manager at PayPal was to make every person in the company responsible for doing just one thing.
 - Every employee’s one thing was unique, and everyone knew I would evaluate him only on that one thing.